Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-92-the-raging-storm.md

 The Republic of India’s pledge with its holdings on the planet Lucent, from the moment part of that world became theirs to develop, had always been simple in conception: to create a paradise.

 Governor Sastry had lived nearly ten years in Naya Mumbai, and so far he’d overseen exactly that.
 The city—really a large town by population—had been built in careful stages, with attentive reference to Western successes (and especially Western failures) on their own colony world.
-Front and center of the effort had been that under no circumstances was an ecological disaster like the so-called “Cimbrean Skidmark” to happen to Lucent.
+Front and center of the effort had been that under no circumstances was an ecological disaster like the so-called "Cimbrean Skidmark" to happen to Lucent.

 After all, the planet’s native life was a treasure.
 Against all expectations, Lucent had turned out to be highly compatible with human needs: the worst difficulty the Indian settlement had suffered was a constant demand for antihistamines in the dry season as the air filled with alien pollen that gave *everyone* hay fever, even if they didn’t normally suffer from it on Earth.